-The company regarded by the directors as the ultimate controlling party is Lloyds Banking Group plc ("LBG").
 The Company's directors give the LBG Audit Committee the authority to appoint the auditors of the Company.
-At the 2018 LBG Annual General Meeting, a resolution will be proposed to re-appoint PricewaterhouseCoopers LLP as auditors of the Company.
+At the 2019 LBG Annual General Meeting, a resolution will be proposed to re-appoint PricewaterhouseCoopers LLP as auditors of LBG, in turn re-appointing PricewaterhouseCoopers LLP as auditors of the Company.